meeragajawada-sn/servicenow-devops-register-package/README.md

 # Usage
 ## Step 1: Prepare values for setting up your secrets for Actions
-- credentials (username and password for a ServiceNow devops integration user)
+- credentials (Devops integration token of a GitHub tool created in ServiceNow DevOps or username and password for a ServiceNow devops integration user)
 - instance URL for your ServiceNow dev, test, prod, etc. environments
 - tool_id of your GitHub tool created in ServiceNow DevOps